Four out of ten Press Gazette readers say lockdown working has harmed their mental health - Press Gazette

 Hacked Off founders share false claims Daily Express front page was faked

-Sports journalists share fears Covid-19 cuts could be permanent as industry weakened

-And Spectator assistant editor Isabel Hardman, who has previously spoken out about her own mental illness, encouraged people to take time outside every day: “making it a priority to recharge your mind, trying to put your phone away and focus on what you can see, hear, smell, feel around you”.
+Spectator assistant editor Isabel Hardman, who has previously spoken out about her own mental illness, encouraged people to take time outside every day: “making it a priority to recharge your mind, trying to put your phone away and focus on what you can see, hear, smell, feel around you”.

 Some 40 per cent (472) of 1,182 Press Gazette readers who responded to our latest poll said they believe changes to working conditions brought by Covid-19 have harmed their mental health.